 - Life Span Motor Control

 In addition to managing patients with orthopedic dysfunction, DPT-IIs will also be prepared to evaluate and treat patients across the life span with various medical issues, including cardiopulmonary and neurologic dysfunctions across the settings (e.g., outpatient, acute care, acute rehab).

 DPT-III: The Third-Year Experience

-As a DPT-III, or third-year DPT student, you will complete two 16-week extended clinical experiences, one in a full-time setting and one in a part-time setting.
-In addition, you will take Integrated Patient Management Seminars.
+As a DPT-III, or third-year DPT student, you will complete two 13-week extended clinical experiences, integrated with ongoing weekly Integrated Patient Management Seminars.

 The purpose of the extended clinical experience is to give you the opportunity to manage a full caseload over an extended period of time.
 Consequently, DPT-IIIs focus on the improvement of manual skills, clinical reasoning, pattern recognition, differential diagnosis, prognosticating, development of plan of care, goal-setting, interprofessional communication and comprehensive patient management.

 - Integrated Patient Management Seminar